VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 VO2 max matters too, particularly for shorter, higher-intensity efforts and as the ceiling within which all threshold work operates.
 Neglecting high-intensity aerobic work in favor of exclusive zone 2 training will eventually limit the ceiling and slow long-term development.
 The most complete approach develops both in proportion to the competitive demands and training age of the athlete, while managing the recovery cost of concurrent strength and endurance work through deliberate programming rather than accumulated fatigue.

-Physiology does not simplify neatly into a single performance variable.
 Hybrid athletes who develop both aerobic markers, support them with adequate strength and power work, and attend to the recovery demands that make consistent training possible are building performance on a foundation that neither pure endurance nor pure strength athletes can replicate.
+The physiology does not simplify neatly into a single performance variable — and that complexity is exactly what makes hybrid sport uniquely demanding and uniquely rewarding to train for.